neural75/gqrx-scanner/README.md

 ## Description
 [work in progress]

+** Warning **

+This repository is not ready yet.
+I have to complete parsing options and so forth, so please ignore it for now.

 A simple scanner written in C that uses gqrx remote protocol to perform a fast scan of the band.
 It can be used in conjunction with the gqrx bookmarks to look for already stored frequencies or, in a free sweep scan mode, to explore the band within a specified frequency range.

 The sweep scan uses an adaptive algorithm to remember active frequencies during the sweep that prioritizes active stations without stopping the sweep for new ones.